Skip to content

 All-All differentially expressed genes

-UpregulatedlogFC > 1Genes with higher expression in target
+UpregulatedlogFC > thresholdGenes with higher expression in target

-DownregulatedlogFC < -1Genes with lower expression in target
+DownregulatedlogFC < -thresholdGenes with lower expression in target

 Interpreting Direction

-• Upregulated (logFC > 1) - At least 2-fold higher in target group
+• Upregulated (logFC > threshold) - Higher expression in target group

-• Downregulated (logFC < -1) - At least 2-fold lower in target group
+• Downregulated (logFC < -threshold) - Lower expression in target group

 • Bidirectional - Strongly changed regardless of direction